celo-org/celo-monorepo/packages/docs/developer-resources/celo-dapp-gallery.md

 ### Kotani Pay by Kotani Labs
 ##### Middleware technology connecting Feature phones to blockchain networks.
-Welcome to Kotani Pay.
+Welcome to [Kotani Pay](https://github.com/KotaniLabs/kotanipay-USSD).
 USSD is the most popular communications protocol used by GSM cellular telephones to communicate with the mobile network operators in the developing world.

 This app integrates with Financial services platforms such as Mpesa to give users wider on-ramp and off-ramp options.

 Users can easily create their accounts by accessing a USSD code eg :[*384#] on their GSM or Smartphone device.The user will be issued with an account mapped to their phone number complete with their seed key phrase, blockchain private key, blockchain public key and pin.
-##### Transfer Funds
-Users can send cUSD and cGOLD to any of their contacts using just the recipient phoneNumber by interacting with the USSD app.
+##### Transfer Funds: ```Users can send cUSD and cGOLD to any of their contacts using just the recipient phoneNumber by interacting with the USSD app. ```
-##### Deposit cash:
-Users can deposits cash in their local currency using services such as M-Pesa and instantly be credited with the stable Token on their blockchain Address
+##### Deposit cash: ```Users can deposits cash in their local currency using services such as M-Pesa and instantly be credited with the stable Token on their blockchain Address```
-##### Withdraw Cash
-Users can withdraw cash through local mobile financial services from the Celo Blockchain using their USSD command interfaces or social messaging interfaces.
+##### Withdraw Cash: ```Users can withdraw cash through local mobile financial services from the Celo Blockchain using their USSD command interfaces or social messaging interfaces.```
-##### Check Balance
-The user is able to check their account balance and also have a link that shows their transaction history
+##### Check Balance: ```The user is able to check their account balance and also have a link that shows their transaction history```

 ## Add your app to this list!